caaarl/PNPy-PaperFigures/README.md

 ## fig8B

-Amplitude of SFAPs over diameter for both axon types in all three media.
+Amplitude of SFAPs over diameter for both axon types in all three media. `...calculation`: simulate and save the SFAPs in a file to disk. `...loading`: load the simulated SFAPs and plot the curves.

-### calculation

-Simulate and save the SFAPs in a file to disk.

-### loading

-Load the simulated SFAPs and plot the curves.

 ## fig9

-Influence of cuff width length on SFAP amplitude for both axon types.
+Influence of cuff width length on SFAP amplitude for both axon types. `...calculation`: simulate and save the SFAPs in a file to disk. `...loading`: load the simulated SFAPs and plot the curves.

-### calculation

-Simulate and save the SFAPs in a file to disk.

-### loading

-Load the simulated SFAPs and plot the curves.

 ## fig10